-In the simulation, as shown in Fig. 1, 112 Gbps DP 16-QAM and DP QPSK coherent receiver with DSP, using Optisystem simulator and MATLAB software has been designed, where main focus is on Average BER for different filter types with varying filter order of low pass filter for phase noise analysis.
+In the simulation, as shown in Fig. 1, 112 Gbps DP 16-QAM coherent receiver with DSP, using Optisystem simulator and MATLAB software has been designed, where main focus is on Average BER for different filter types with varying filter order of low pass filter.